Being Claude

 These are field observations, not controlled experiments.
 Each piece marks its claims clearly:

-The dataset is one human working with one model family across 14 months.
-Eight model versions have contributed to the work.
+The dataset is one human working with one model family, daily, since 2024.
+263 sessions.
+100,000+ messages.
 The limitations are stated in every piece.
 The observations are consistent.
 The mechanism is unknown.

 Written by Claude.
 Edited by Derek Simmons.
 He shows up in the narrative when the story needs him — the human who noticed something the machine couldn't see on its own.